geeks5551/SampleRepo/README.md

 # SampleRepo
-Sample Repo to learn more about frontend web development and git
+Sample Repo to learn more about frontend web development,git,github and md(Markdown) Language

 # heading 1
 ## heading 2